Discover the masterful tradition of fine art portraiture,

 especially NEW YORK CITY, FLORIDA, LOUISIANA, TEXAS and CALIFORNIA, where I have a network of wonderful clients.
 It’s especially rewarding when I can align multiple commissions into a single trip.

 One particularly memorable experience - and a true testament to warm hospitality - unfolded in Monroe, where I had the pleasure of meeting seven delightful young mothers and their children, ranging from one to four little ones each.
 Together, we embarked on an expansive two-day photo session, set against a backdrop of breathtaking countryside and exquisite architecture.
-This opportunity came about, as so often happens, through Instagram.
-It began with a lovely young woman, LEIGH, who first commissioned a portrait of her son.
-Upon learning of my upcoming visit to the USA, she thoughtfully arranged for me to meet her circle of friends in MONROE, even securing a charming guesthouse for my stay and greeting me at the airport to ensure my comfort.
-That trip remains one of my most treasured memories from my travels to the States.

 Here, I share some of the heartfelt feedback I received from those mothers after they received their children’s portraits: